- 1 You May Also Like To Check:

 - 1.28 Raw Bar

 - 1.31 Ship & Anchor

 - 1.34 Tea House

 - 1.36 Thomsons Restaurant

 Calgary Happy Hours Restaurants And Bars In Alberta Have Been Able To Offer Special Deals All Day And Evening.

 There are deals that start at $2.75 for one ounce of spirits, $1.75 for a glass of five ounces of wine $2.75 on a 12-ounce can of beer, or $3.20 for 20-ounce pints.
 (The traditional two-for-one deals are prohibited.)

-It would be wonderful to see pricing change sometimes — particularly $1.75 for a quality cabernet -but not often bar owners go that much in their discounts.
+It would be wonderful to see pricing change sometimes — particularly $1.75 for a quality cabernet -but not often do bar owners go that much in their discounts.

-The practice of attracting customers with discounts on drinks is not a good idea by the industry.
+The practice of attracting customers with discounts on drinks is not a good idea for the industry.
 Instead, we get some bucks off on drinks during happy hour and frequently certain food deals.
 (Wednesday wings night, anyone?)

 But where do you go to take advantage of those times?
 Happy hour is all over the place literally and metaphorically.
 In order to help you find your ideal location, we’ve created the top 10 of our favorite places to enjoy happy hour.